kildor22/mm-github-pages-starter/collections/_poems/Do you ever feel like you're drifting in the Bootes Void.md

 </p>

 <p>
- A dying star, a fleeting comet or humanity's last capsule that plays a song just for you to hear.
+ A dying star, a fleeting comet, or humanity's last capsule that's playing a song just for you to hear.
  </p>

  <p>